intelligent-username/Tachion/test/README.md

 # Test Suite

-Unit tests for Tachion's core API wrappers and data collectors.
+Unit tests for all scripts.
+Will expand as needed.

 ## Structure